puginarug/GreenTemp/Site/Building-the-system.md

  width="500">
 </p>

-- The cables of the circuit it self were wire turned on top of the pins sticking from the bottom of the board.
+- The cables of the circuit itself were wire turned on top of the pins sticking from the bottom of the board.
 The end product eventually looked like this:
 <p align="center">
 <img src="https://user-images.githubusercontent.com/107586157/179501659-e907ddfa-2379-4350-8548-bf6f3d85b60d.jpg"